melanchall/drywetmidi/Docs/articles/devices/Endpoints-watcher.md

 Unhandled exception.
 System.InvalidOperationException: Operation can't be performed on removed endpoint.
 ```

-But you can compare endpoint instances via `Equals` to know whether two instances of `MidiEndpoint` are equal or not.
+You can compare endpoint instances via `Equals` to know whether two instances of `MidiEndpoint` are equal or not.
 Following example shows how you can get the name of a removed endpoint via info about endpoints stored at the start of the program:

 ```csharp
 using System;